nbargnesi/xy/docs/apiref.rst

 util.h
 ======

-A collection of utility functions meant to stand alone from other xy modules.
+A collection of utility functions meant to stand alone from other XY modules.

 .. function:: bool streq(const char *, const char *)